GoogleCloudPlatform/generative-ai/README.md

 ## Setting up your Python or Jupyter environment
 Please see the README in the [setup-env](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/setup-env) folder for information on using Colab notebooks and Vertex AI Workbench.

+## Google Generative AI Resources
+Check out a list of [Google Generative AI Resources](RESOURCES.md) like official product pages, documentation, videos, courses and more.

 ## Contributing
 Contributions welcome!
 See the [Contributing Guide](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/CONTRIBUTING.md).